captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Come on, Walter -- you think we like Landlords?!
+Come on, Walter—you think we like Landlords?!
 Who likes Landlords?!
 Fuck Landlords!!
 We’re on your side!

 ---